 I especially appreciate that dairy in raw and fermented forms are actually beneficial for your health, provided you are not intolerant to them.
 That's why I regularly make yogurt and we purchase pastured butter quarterly in 40-pound blocks (which conveniently lasts us 3 months).

-But despite this, I realize coconut in it’s own right is a health food and therefore, have been slowly transitioning to consuming more of the coconut goodness.
+But despite this, I realize coconut in its own right is a health food and therefore, have been slowly transitioning to consuming more of the coconut goodness.
 I'll be honest, it's been a tough transition.
 My family isn't a big fan of all things coconut.
 I can't get away with using coconut oil when sauteeing vegetables.
-And I certainly can't make coconut ice cream and call it just like"store bought ice cream.”
-Or can I?
+And I certainly can't make coconut ice cream and call it just like"store-bought ice cream."

-Believe it or not, this is one of the few recipes that my kids prefer I use coconut milk instead of the dairy heavy cream.
-I know, I was surprised myself.
-But they keep asking for it and when made with only 3 ingredients, 3 healthy ingredients - I'm always happy to oblige.
+Much to my surprise, this is one of the few recipes that my kids prefer I use coconut milk instead of the dairy heavy cream.
+They keep asking for it and when made with only 3 ingredients, 3 healthy ingredients - I'm always happy to oblige.

 3 Ingredient Vanilla Bean Ice Cream (Paleo)